Sandals for the Elderly that are Cool, Comfortable, and Safe!

 The only negative aspect of this shoe is the sizing options.
 There have been some complaints from buyers that the sizing chart is a little off, so round up in size to be safe.Find pricing options for these sandals here on Amazon.

 Nunn Bush Men’s Rio Grande Three Strap River Sandal

 One more men’s option is the river sandal from Nunn Bush.
 The main appeal of this sandal, aside from its velcro adjustable straps and secure grip outsole, is its memory foam footbed.
 The cushioning inside this shoe will remember the contours of your foot to keep you comfortable.

 This sandal also features mesh lining, which allows for airflow and keeps your feet cool and comfortable.
 It’s also a very soft fabric that won’t irritate any sensitive skin in that area.
 The footbed also features something they call “smartscent” technology, dispelling odors and keeping feet fresh.Check out prices for these men’s sandals here on Amazon.

 Summary and Final Recommendations

 Consult a doctor or podiatrist before buying any shoe, especially sandals, if you have serious foot problems.
 But consider these options, and remember to be careful with any open-toed shoe as a senior citizen, as this exposure can lead to injuries.
+And, some seniors need more ankle support than a sandal can offer (learn more about these options here).
 Enjoy the warm weather with the security and comfort of a sneaker, and the cool breeze of a simple flip-flop, with a sandal designed with the elderly in mind.

 If you are looking for more senior shoe advice, check out my guide to buying guide on shoes to prevent falls in this article.
 I also have a separate guide for safe slippers that you can read by clicking here.